Treatment of Chronic Cough

 Diagnosis and Treatment of Chronic Cough

+Treating chronic coughing depends on its cause.
+Doctors may suggest different medication to control coughing and treat the root cause of the coughing.
+If smoking is the cause, quitting is recommended.
+Finding out what's causing the cough is critical to finding the best treatment plan for long-term relief.
+If more than one issue is causing the cough, it's important to identify and treat each one.
 A chronic cough can be the result of a wide variety of underlying causes or conditions.
 Your doctor will ask about your medical history and symptoms and perform a physical exam.
 Your doctor may also order tests to determine the cause of your chronic cough.
 If your doctor suspects one or more underlying causes for your chronic cough, they may forgo expensive tests and start you on a personalized plan of care and observe your symptoms over a short period of time.

 Next stepsIf you are interested in further discussion about your specific needs, Dr. Reshamwala is happy to see you and answer any questions you may have.
 Please call 512-382-1933 or email firstname.lastname@example.org to schedule an appointment today!
 Book an appointment